 All staff participate in an Annual Staff Appraisal and Development Scheme.
 Staff reflect on their performance over the current year, set targets for the next year, and identify any staff development needs to enable them to achieve their targets.
 Individual targets align with the Strategic Goals and Outcomes set out within the Strategic Framework.
 Reviews are undertaken to discuss progress and to identify any further staff development needs.

-5.3 Directors and Company Secretary
+5.3 Directors and Head of Governance and Company Secretary

-The directors and the Company Secretary have their performance reviewed annually (see Section 2.2.5 above).
+The directors and the Head of Governance and Company Secretary have their performance reviewed annually (see Section 5.3 above).